Construction projects reach 3,349 in 1st quarter 2019

 CONSTRUCTION STATISTICS FROM APPROVED BUILDING PERMITS

-This Special Release presents the preliminary data on construction statistics from approved building permits for the second quarter of 2017, generated 60 days after the reference quarter.
+This Special Release presents the data on construction statistics from approved building permits for the first quarter of 2019, generated 60 days after the reference quarter.

 Scope and Coverage